LNG Facts

 • Over $6 billion in wages for workers

-Developing LNG is an opportunity Canadian and Indigenous communities cannot afford to miss.
+Developing LNG is an opportunity that Canadian and Indigenous communities cannot afford to miss.

-Canada’s energy exports provide our country with the means to pay for our imports of goods and services [7], supporting our standard of living and making life more affordable for Canadians.
+Canada’s energy exports enable our country to pay for imports of goods and services [7], supporting our standard of living and making life more affordable for Canadians.

 Natural resources comprise 45% of Canada’s manufacturing output [17] and 50% of our exports [18] -- LNG could create even more economic opportunities for Canadian families and businesses.

-We can't let this LNG opportunity pass us by.
+Canadians can't let the opportunity to develop LNG pass us by.

 Energy forms the bedrock of the Canadian economy, accounting for hundreds of thousands of jobs, more than 10% of our economy, and 28% of our exports in 2023 [16].